jasmansingh84/miniproject1-601-ds/vi-tutorial.md

 **Cut and paste**

-Yank (copy) word or a line and paste it
+To copy(Yank) or paste in vi use the following code:

 | Command | Description |
 | ------ | ----------- |